- TIGER Advocates

 President Clements and Provost Jones are both committed to sustaining the positive change that will result from TIGERS ADVANCE initiatives and have agreed to institutionalize many of the programs through future resource commitments after the 5-year term of the grant.
 TIGERS ADVANCE programs will be subsumed under a Center for Faculty Development and Advancement that will be established under the Provost’s office and funded by the university.
 The TIGERS ADVANCE executive director will be compensated to lead the center, and the program coordinator hired to assist the director will be converted to a full-time, permanent position.

 The proposed management plan is organized around the TIGERS ADVANCE Steering Committee that coordinates the implementation teams assembled to achieve the proposed five goals, communication team, the evaluation team as well as social science research team.
 The Steering Committee will be responsible for project launch, implementation, research, communication, evaluation, and sustainability.

-The Steering Committee involves Institutional leadership, Robert Jones, executive vice president for academic affairs/provost and James Clements, president as well as TIGERS ADVANCE leadership including the Director, Sez Atamturktur who will be assisted by a Coordinator Tan Kirby Davis.
-The TIGERS ADVANCE is a 2-year term-limited position to provide leadership opportunities for more women faculty at Clemson.
+The Steering Committee involves Institutional leadership, Robert Jones, executive vice president for academic affairs/provost and James Clements, president as well as TIGERS ADVANCE leadership including the Director, Denise Anderson who will be assisted by a Program Coordinator, Robert Robinson.
+The TIGERS ADVANCE Director serves a 2-year term-limited position to provide leadership opportunities for more junior faculty at Clemson.
 Once the 2-year term is over, the director steps down to serve as the Past-director for two additional years.
 The past-director, director and director-elect all serve as part of the steering committee.